When was the last time you played like nobody was watching?

 What is Developmental Transformations (DvT)?

-It's a playful, embodied approach to healing where we use movement, sound, and storytelling to explore what's real/not real.
-Think of it as improv meets therapy meets play—but we're just playing, not doing therapy.
+It's a playful, embodied approach to healing where we use movement, sound, and the play space to explore the real/not real.
+Think of it as improv meets therapy meets play - but we're just playing, not doing therapy.
 You'll experience it rather than analyze it.
 Your inner child already knows how to do this, trust us.

 Your Next Steps:

-2. We'll review applications and connect with selected participants by October 12th
+2. We'll review applications and connect with selected participants ASAP

 3. If selected, you'll receive a personal welcome email